twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap01%zh.rst

                     As such Buddhism is not a mere philosophy, but a unique Path of Enlightenment.

 ..
-[BudRkFn01-01]  (Ven.
-Buddharakkhita 01-01) (v.
+[BudRkFn-v7]  (Ven.
+Buddharakkhita v.
 7) Mara: the Tempter in Buddhism, represented in the scriptures as an evil-minded deity who tries to lead people from the path to liberation.
 The commentaries explain Mara as the lord of evil forces, as mental defilements and as death.

 ..
-[BudRkFn01-02]  (Ven.
-Buddharakkhita 01-02) (v.
+[BudRkFn-v8]  (Ven.
+Buddharakkhita v.
 8) The impurities (asubha): subjects of meditation which focus on the inherent repulsiveness of the body, recommended especially as powerful antidotes to lust.

 ..
 [ThaniSFn-V1-2] (Ven.
 Thanissaro V. 1-2) The fact that the word mano is paired here with dhamma would seem to suggest that it is meant in its role as "intellect," the sense medium that conveys knowledge of ideas or mental objects (two possible meanings for the word dhamma).
 However, the illustrations in the second sentence of each verse show that it is actually meant in its role as the mental factor responsible for the quality of one's actions (as in mano-kamma), the factor of will and intention, shaping not only mental events, but also physical reality (on this point, see `SN 35.145 <http://www.accesstoinsight.org/tipitaka/sn/sn35/sn35.145.than.html>`_ ).
 Thus, following a Thai tradition, I have rendered it here as "heart."